What a data pipeline actually costs: build, run, maintain

 By Arshad Ansari

 "How much does it cost to build a data pipeline?" is a fair question with a frustrating answer: it depends.
 But "it depends" is useless on its own.
 What it depends on is knowable, and once you see the drivers you can put a real range on your own situation.
-Here's the honest version.
+Here's the honest version — build, run, and the maintenance cost nobody quotes you.

 Why there's no single number